OpenReqEU/issuelinkmap-jira-plugin/README.md

 This jira plugin was created as a result of the OpenReq project funded by the European Union Horizon 2020 Research and Innovation programme under grant agreement No 732463.

 This jira plugin visualizes the links between issues inside Qt’s JIRA.
-It uses the microservices of UH ([API references](https://api.openreq.eu/#/services/milla)) to manage links and the similarity detection of UPC ([API references](https://api.openreq.eu/#/services/similarity-detection)) to recommend missing links.
+It uses the microservices of UH ([API references](https://api.openreq.eu/#/services/milla)) and the similarity detection service of UPC ([API references](https://api.openreq.eu/#/services/similarity-detection)).
-The OpenReq services [milla](https://github.com/OpenReqEU/milla), [mallikas](https://github.com/OpenReqEU/mallikas), [keljucaas](https://github.com/OpenReqEU/keljucaas), [mulperi](https://github.com/OpenReqEU/mulperi), [palmu](https://github.com/OpenReqEU/palmu), [nikke](https://github.com/OpenReqEU/nikke) and the [similarity detection](https://github.com/OpenReqEU/similarity-detection) are used by this web application and need to be running in order for the web application to function.
+The OpenReq services [milla](https://github.com/OpenReqEU/milla), [mallikas](https://github.com/OpenReqEU/mallikas), [keljucaas](https://github.com/OpenReqEU/keljucaas), [mulperi](https://github.com/OpenReqEU/mulperi), [palmu](https://github.com/OpenReqEU/palmu), [nikke](https://github.com/OpenReqEU/nikke) and the [similarity detection](https://github.com/OpenReqEU/similarity-detection) are used by this jira plugin and need to be running in order for the jira plugin to function.

 ## Technical description
 ### Technologies used
-- Spring Boot
 - Tomcat
 - Vis.js
 - Google Gson
 - Okhttp3
 - Maven
 - Bootstrap
+- Jira by Atlassian

 ### Functionalities of the OpenReq Issue Link Map
 #### Currently available features
-- *Visualization* of the link network of public issues in [Qt’s JIRA](https://bugreports.qt.io/secure/Dashboard.jspa) While in JIRA the user can only see the direct links, this tool enables the user to go more in-depth and also view indirect links between JIRA items.
+- *Visualization* of the issue link map of issues in [Qt’s jira](https://bugreports-test.qt.io/secure/Dashboard.jspa)

+While in jira the user can only see the direct links, this tool enables the user to go more in-depth and also view indirect links between jira items.

 - Quick *info* for selected issue

 Essential information of an issue is displayed on the right-hand side.

 - *Navigating* the link network

-The user can drag items and add or remove layers.
+The user can drag items and add or remove depth.

 - *Consistency Checker*

-Checking if the issues in the link map do not have conflicting link type and priority and displaying the result.
+Checking if the issues in the link map do not have conflicting link type and priority and displaying the result of a diagnosis that identifies potential inconsistencies.
-- *Filtering* the issue link map for specified properties To support the user in navigating this link network filters should be in place to hide issues depending on their status, the link type between them.
+- *Filtering* the issue link map for specified properties

+To support users in navigating the issue link map, they can filter the visualized issues by type, status and priority.

 - *Accepting & rejecting* proposed links

 The results of a link detection are also visualized, this view should can be toggled on and off for a specific issue.
 While the link detection is enabled the user is given a list where he can decide what type of link should be used or if this proposed link should not be a link.

-This is only written into mallikas
-- *Full Integration* into Jira as a *Jira plug-in* Currently, accepted and rejected links are not written into the Jira database, just back to mallikas.
+- *Full Integration* into jira as a *jira plug-in*

+Depending on the permission level of the users, they might not see private jira issues.
+Accepted & rejected recommended links are written back to the jira database if the user is authorized to do so.

 #### Functionalities in development

 - *Add more filter options*

-Adding more filter options to also filter f.e. egdes
+Adding more filter options, e.g to also filter edges.

-- *Accepted & rejected links in Jira database*
-Links are currently just in mallikas, these need to be written into Jira
+- *Show inconsistencies in issue link map*

+Inconsistencies should be visually emphasized in the issue link map.

 #### Functionalities planned
 - *Editing* links

-By right-clicking an edge, the user can change the link type, switch direction or remove the link
+By right-clicking a link, users can change the link type, switch direction or remove the link.

+- *Editing* issues

+By selecting an issue, users can change the issue properties.

+- *Adding* new links

+Users can search for and add existing issues into the graph and link them to an issue already in the issue link map.

 ### Accessing the application
 The application is accessible [here](https://bugreports-test.qt.io/secure/LinkMapWebworkAction.jspa)

 ## How to install
-You first need to deploy the following OpenReq microservices:
+You first need to deploy the following OpenReq microservices on your jira server:
 - [mallikas](https://github.com/OpenReqEU/mallikas)
 - [mulperi](https://github.com/OpenReqEU/mulperi)
 - [keljucaas](https://github.com/OpenReqEU/keljucaas)